junxit/us-congress-bills-115/bill.md

 - **(a)** *In general* The Secretary of Energy shall provide for a Long-Baseline Neutrino Facility to facilitate the international Deep Underground Neutrino Experiment to enable a program in neutrino physics to measure the fundamental properties of neutrinos, explore physics beyond the Standard Model, and better clarify the nature of matter and antimatter.
 - **(b)** *Facility capabilities* The Secretary shall ensure that the facility described in subsection (a) will provide, at a minimum, the following capabilities:
   - **(1)** A broad-band neutrino beam capable of 1.2 megawatts (MW) of beam power and upgradable to 2.4 MW of beam power.
-  - **(2)** Four caverns excavated for a forty kiloton fiducial detector mass and supporting surface buildings and utilities.
+  - **(2)** Four caverns excavated for a 40 kiloton fiducial detector mass and supporting surface buildings and utilities.
   - **(3)** Neutrino detector facilities at both the Far Site in South Dakota and the Near Site in Illinois to categorize and study neutrinos on their 800-mile journey between the two sites.
   - **(4)** Cryogenic systems to support neutrino detectors.
 - **(c)** *Start of operations* The Secretary shall, to the maximum extent practicable, ensure that the start of full operations of the facility under this section occurs before December 31, 2026.
-- **(d)** *Funding* Out of funds appropriated to the Office of Science, there shall be made available to the Secretary to carry out activities, including construction of the facility, under this section—
+- **(d)** *Funding* There are authorized to be appropriated to the Secretary for the Office of Science to carry out to completion the construction of the facility under this section—
   - **(1)** $95,000,000 for fiscal year 2018;
   - **(2)** $160,000,000 for fiscal year 2019;
   - **(3)** $195,000,000 for fiscal year 2020;